 The College Board is a dynamic, member-led, mission-driven not-for-profit organization governed by an elected Board of Trustees with guidance from three national assemblies and six regional assemblies.

 More than 6,000 two- and four-year colleges, universities, secondary schools and districts, higher education systems, and other nonprofit organizations compose College Board.
 Each member appoints delegates to serve as a direct link between institutions and College Board.

 Each member institution appoints delegates to serve on our three national assemblies:

 - Counseling and Admission Assembly

 Representatives share in the governance of the College Board and define its core strengths and values.
-They provide a direct link between your institution and the College Board.
-Representatives attend regional and national assembly meetings to give voice to your concerns and cast votes on behalf of your institution.
+They provide a direct link between institutions and the College Board.
+Representatives attend regional and national assembly meetings to give voice to concerns and cast votes on behalf of institutions.

-Matters are typically presented to the membership at the annual meeting, and include business such as approval of new members and election of College Board Trustees, who oversee a number of Committees and Advisory Panels.
+Matters are typically presented to the membership at the annual meeting and include business such as approval of new members and election of College Board Trustees, who oversee a number of Trustee Committees.